MathrimC/TwitchNode/README.md

 - Built in rate limiting to prevent you from getting into trouble when accidentally launching too many requests

 ## Release notes
-24/02/2024: Breaking changes due to autentication refactoring:
+25/02/2024: Breaking changes due to authentication refactoring:

 - Access tokens need to be regenerated
 - The following functions require an additional input parameter to indicate which account needs to be used for authentication: send_shoutout, warn_user, ban_user, get_follower_info, get_followers, get_next_followers, is_moderator, get_moderators, get_next_moderators